What to do if you've been offered special or supplementary assessment.

 Can I graduate if I have been offered special assessment?
 Tight deadlines apply.

-If you take up special assessment you will not be able to graduate in the current graduation ceremony round.
+If you take up special assessment you will not be able to graduate in the current graduation round.
 This is because your results will not be finalised in time.
-You will instead be invited to graduate in the next ceremony period you are eligible for.
+You will instead be invited to graduate in the next graduation period you are eligible for.

-If you have been invited to graduate, and been offered special assessment for a subject that you have passed (i.e. an 'S' or 'WAF' grade is recorded with a mark of at least 50%), you will receive an email that advises you how to decline the special assessment.
+If you have been invited to graduate, and been offered special assessment for a subject that you have passed (i.e. an 'S' or 'WAF' grade is recorded with a mark of at least 50%), you can decline the special assessment by using the special exam decline form by the deadline provided and you will receive an email about how to decline the special assessment.

-The email includes a date by which you must decline the special assessment if you wish to graduate in the current graduation ceremony round.
-The due date is usually around four working days before the official results release date.
+The email includes a date by which you must decline the special assessment if you wish to graduate in the current graduation round.
+The due date is usually four working days before the results release date, however you should be able to view your results seven days before then to help make your decision.

 Supplementary assessment (including supplementary exams)